LillianWakefield/DCL/README.md

 # DCL
-All notes and practice exercises from DigitalCrafts
+All notes and practice exercises from DigitalCrafts.